pbering/TinyBlogNet/src/MvcBlog/App_Data/Posts/live-mode-tds-and-workflows-gotcha.md

 ---
 title: Live Mode, TDS and workflow settings on Standard Values gotcha
-summary: When using TDS to manage a template with workflow settings on the standard values item then you can't add it to a TDS project
+summary: When using TDS to manage a template with workflow settings on the standard values item, then you can't add it to a TDS project.
 date: 2015-11-16
 tags: TDS, Sitecore, Notes
 ---